viant/dbsync/README.md

 On top of that large dataset can be divided in to partition or/and smaller transferable chunks, which provides additional level of the read paralelization.

+By default all columns from destination table are used with sync process, you can override this behaviour by supplying explicit columns list.

 ##### 3. Data Merge

 During checking synchronization status, sync process determines merge strategy based on the changed dataset